wikimedia/mediawiki-extensions-Wikibase/docs/topics/usagetracking.md

  - [ArticleDeleteComplete]
    - Prune all entries, unsubscribe unused entries

+### Virtual usages

+*Virtual usages* are usages which are not stored in any database, but synthesized based on a change to an entity and the diff introduced by that change.
+[AffectedPagesFinder] adds virtual usages when an item’s sitelink for the local wiki is edited, based on the old and new title in the sitelink, so that both get updated.

 ### Repo side usage tracking

 Each repo tracks which client uses which entity.
 This is done in the [wb_changes_subscription] table.